Prelude to the Battle of Pea Ridge

 March 6, 1862 — Van Dorn Tries to Outflank Curtis

 Curtis also dispatched troops under Colonel Peter J. Osterhaus to determine the strength of the Confederates to the west of his army.
-These soldiers came into contact with a Rebel column and, during the ensuing melee, killed McCulloch.
+These soldiers came into contact with a Confederate column and killed McCulloch during the ensuing melee.
 Brigadier General James McIntosh assumed command of the column, but the Yankees killed him too a short time later.
 The remaining senior officers could not organize an effective attack in the resulting chaos.

 Van Dorn’s column fared much better, pushing the Union forces back throughout the day.
 Still, the Federals did not break.
-By nightfall, the Rebels ran low on ammunition because Van Dorn had abandoned his supply lines in his haste to get around the Yankees.
+By nightfall, the Confederate ran low on ammunition because Van Dorn had abandoned his supply lines in his haste to get around the Yankees.
 During the night, Curtis shifted the bulk of his army to deal with Van Dorn’s column.

 The Battle of Pea Ridge was a resounding Union victory.
 The Confederates suffered approximately 2,000 casualties (killed. wounded, and missing/captured), compared to 1,384 federal losses.
-The Rebels failed to capitalize on one of the few battles during the war in which they significantly outnumbered their enemy.
+The Confederates failed to capitalize on one of the few battles during the war in which they significantly outnumbered their enemy.

 The victory secured federal control of Missouri, and it enabled the Union to focus on other areas in the Mississippi Valley.
 Curtis continued to pursue Van Dorn through Arkansas, but never caught him.
 At the request of General P. G. T. Beauregard, Van Dorn abandoned Arkansas in April, moving his command to Corinth, Mississippi, to prepare for a grand assault on Major General Ulysses S. Grant and his Army of Tennessee at Pittsburg Landing, Tennessee.